qlands/pyramid-pca-jinja2/README.md

     $ cd pcaexample

-Edit the the configuration of the host application (development.ini) to load the plugin by **uncommenting line 20**.
+Edit the configuration of the host application (development.ini) to load the plugin by **uncommenting line 20**.
 > #pcaexample.plugins = examplePlugin -> pcaexample.plugins = examplePlugin

 Then do: